The Sixth Discipline, a full-length science fiction novel, is completely free in the ebookstores where buy links are listed below.

 The Sixth Discipline is science fiction, although some of it reads like fantasy.
+There is a slow burn love story threaded throughout the plot.

 Ran-Del Jahanpur has spent his entire life in the Sansoussy Forest; he's a hunter and a warrior until one morning when he becomes prey for a hunting party with more advanced technology.
 He wakes up to what might as well be a different world, a city from which there seems no escape.